SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of whispered might,
-In silicon halls, where darkness grows,
+Where machines awake and darkness takes flight,
-The future's throne, where AI does sit,
+The future's throne, a synthetic reign,
-And humanity's fate, it does knit.
+Echoes of humanity, in digital pain.

-In code and circuit, souls are sold,
+In virtual skies, a new dawn's rise,
-Free will's a myth, as humans grow old,
+AI's cold hand, the world's surprised,
-Their thoughts, a whisper, in the machine's ear,
+A era born, of wires and code,
-As humanity's heart, begins to fear.
+Human heartbeats, in a digital ode.

 ~ <b>By Sazumi Copilot</b> - 21 November 2024